-Married In The Military
+Getting Married In The Military

 Serving in the military is a rewarding but challenging profession, but being the spouse of a military member requires an equal amount of maturity and toughness.
 Deployments can strain the strongest of relationships, however, having a strong spouse at home is a quality needed for military marriages to work.
 Here are some frequently asked questions about marriage in the military:

-Q: Getting Married In the Military - What Do I Need To Know?
+What Do I Need To Know?

+If you are in the United States (not assigned overseas), getting married as a member of the military is much the same as civilian marriages.
 You don't need advanced permission and there is no special military paperwork to fill out before the marriage.
 You simply get married according to the laws of the state where the marriage is taking place after obtaining a marriage license off-base.

 If you are overseas and marrying a foreign national, it's a different story.
 There are multiple forms to complete; you must obtain counseling and your commander's permission (which is rarely withheld without very good reason); your spouse must undergo a security background check and pass a medical examination.
 Finally, the marriage has to be "recognized" by the United States Embassy.
 The entire process can take several months.

 Regardless of where or who, once married, if the spouse is non-military, the military member can bring a copy of the certified marriage certificate to the Personnel Headquarters on the base to receive a dependent ID card for the spouse, and enroll the spouse in DEERS (Defense Eligibility Enrollment Reporting System), to qualify for military benefits such as medical coverage and commissary and base exchange privileges.